 The Czech Studies Fund supports lectures, conferences, film screenings, and other activities featuring Czech culture and society.
 Funds may also be used to make student travel awards and support the teaching of courses on Czech culture and history.
 For more information on Czech studies at CREES, click here.

-The SEES Endowment Fund is used to support Southeast European studies at the University of Michigan.
-Gifts will support instruction in the Bosnian/Croatian/Serbian language; programming initiatives such as lectures, conferences, symposia, and film series; student fellowships in Southeast European studies; and approved projects that ensure the continued advancement of a deeper understanding of the people, culture, and politics of the region.
-To make an online donation, click here.
+The SEES Endowment Fund supports Southeast European studies at the University of Michigan.
+Gifts will support Bosnian/Croatian/Serbian language instruction; programming initiatives such as lectures, conferences, symposia, and film series; student fellowships; and projects that ensure the continued advancement of a deeper understanding of the people, culture, and politics of the region.
+For more information about Southeast European Studies at the University of Michigan, click here.